 - Add the sugar and lemon juice into a heatproof bowl and double boil until the sugar is melted.

-- Beat the eggs lightly and add to the sugar-lemon juice mixture.
+- While the sugar and lemon juice is double-boiled, beat the eggs lightly and add to the sugar-lemon juice mixture.
 Keep whisking to avoid the eggs from turning lumpy.
 Add the butter and continue whisking until the mixture thickens.
-Use the back to of a spoon to test its consistency.
+Use the back to of a spoon to test the lemon curd consistency.
 If the curd covers the back of the spoon, it is done and can be removed from heat.

 - Strain the curd in a sieve to remove any lumps.

-- Cover the bowl with cling wrap, making sure the wrap touches the surface of the curd completely (to avoid a layer of skin forming on the surface of the curd.
+- Let the curd cool down.
+Cover the bowl with cling wrap, making sure the wrap touches the surface of the curd completely (to avoid a layer of skin forming on the surface of the curd as it cools).